Benchtop Injection Molder

 Epoxy molds provide a low cost way for you to convert your hand-made models and prototypes into real plastic parts.
 You can make your original model from wood, metal, carving wax, random pieces of plastic glued together, or whatever combination of materials it takes to create the shape you want.
 That model can then be used to make the impression in your epoxy mold.

-There are numerous books, videos, and websites available on moldmaking, so learning how to do it is easily done.
+One supplier of epoxy mold making materials is www.smooth-on.com.
+There are also numerous books, videos, and websites available on moldmaking techniques, so learning how to do it is easily done.
 However, there are some things specific to injection molding that you probably won't find in a generic moldmaking how-to book or video.
 For example, how and where to make the plastic pathways (i.e. gates, runners, sprues), and where to locate the air vents.
 You can find that type of information by reading the books listed on the helpful links page.

-CLICK HERE for step by step instructions on making an epoxy mold.
+CLICK HERE for a step by step overview on making an epoxy mold.

 Machined molds are typically made from aluminum bar stock.
 The process starts by creating a CAD drawing of the plastic part you want to produce.
 That CAD drawing is then used to create a CAD drawing for the mold, and additional features are added, like the plastic pathways and air vents.
 The CAD drawing for the mold is then converted into a CAM program, which is basically a set of instructions that tell a CNC machine exactly where to cut the metal and what tools to use.